Current Fellows

 Favorite things about the UPMC GI Fellowship: Friendly people, interesting cases, and learning to scope.

-MS: University of Pennsylvania Perelman School of Medicine
+MS: Northwestern University Feinberg School of Medicine

 Fun Facts